Geeks in Phoenix

 Protect your computer from malicious email when working from home

 E-mail is the most popular way for the bad guys to get access to you.
-They will try and infect your computer with a malicious attachment or get you to go to a compromised website to get your information.
-Sometimes they just want you to respond to their e-mail with your personal information.
+They will try to infect your computer with a malicious attachment or get you to a compromised website to get your information.
+Sometimes they want you to respond to their e-mail with your personal information.

 Either way, e-mail is currently the largest source of attacks and scams.
 But there are some simple things you can do to protect yourself.
-The first thing you want to look at is how you view your e-mail.
+The first thing you want to examine is how you view your e-mail.

 Now e-mail can be written using two (2) different formats: plain text (like in a .TXT file) or HTML (like the code used for websites).
-Plain text e-mail cannot have any special formatting, but HTML e-mail can.
+Plain text e-mail has no special formatting, but HTML e-mail can.

 Just like malicious websites can have hidden code that can download and install malware, adware, and viruses, so can malicious HTML formatted e-mail.
 There is no difference between the two.

-So, just like if you went to a malicious website and viewed an infected web page that had a malware payload inside of it, displaying a malicious HTML formatted e-mail has the same effect.
+So, just like if you went to a malicious website and viewed an infected web page with a malware payload, displaying a malicious HTML formatted e-mail has the same effect.

-One thing to remember is that if you do not know or recognize the person or company that sent you a questionable e-mail, just delete it.
-It is not worth the trouble a malicious e-mail can cause just to see what is in the e-mail.
+Remember that if you do not know or recognize the person or company that sent you a questionable e-mail, delete it.
+It is not worth the trouble a malicious e-mail can cause to see what is in the e-mail.

 While on the subject of malicious e-mail, knowing how to spot a piece of junk mail is essential.
 I go into more detail on how to do it in the following article I wrote a little while back.